Add "Every Frame" eventhandler

 I'd like to see option one ingame.
 While I'm not very much into details, I'm sure it'll provide the essential functionality for highest priority operations.
 2 and 3 are not really needed, and will possibly cause more harm than good to overall performance if misused.

-Updated by Xeno about 4 years ago
+Updated by Xeno over 4 years ago

 Is this still scheduled for A2/OA or moved to A3 ?
 (Or even completely dropped)